openhab/openhab-docs/addons/index.md

 According to the [naming convention for bundles]({{base}}/administration/bundles.html#naming-convention-for-bundles) the *id* for our example is *network*.

-With this information we can now edit the *addons.cfg* file in the `userdata` folder on the machine you are running openHAB on.
+With this information we can now edit the *addons.cfg* file in the `config/services` folder on the machine you are running openHAB on.
 The path is depending on your installation.
 You can find out the correct locations on the corresponding documentation pages, e.g. [linux]({{base}}/installation/linux.html#file-locations) or [windows]({{base}}/installation/windows.html#file-locations).